$570 million Powerball jackpot-winning ticket sold in New Hampshire

-A single jackpot-winning ticket in Saturday's estimated $570 million Powerball jackpot was sold in New Hampshire, the lottery game said on its website.
+A single jackpot-winning ticket in Saturday's $570 million Powerball drawing was sold in New Hampshire, the lottery game said on its website.

 The big win comes a day after someone who bought a ticket in Florida won a $450 million Mega Millions jackpot.

 The numbers in Saturday's Powerball drawing are 12-29-30-33-61 with a Powerball of 26.
-The $570 million estimated Powerball jackpot was the fifth-largest in the state’s history, lottery officials have said.
+The $570 million estimated Powerball jackpot was the fifth-largest in the game's history, lottery officials have said.

 The odds of winning the Powerball jackpot are estimated at 1 in 292.2 million, while the odds of being struck by lightning in the United States in a given year are about 1 in 1 million.